International Foundation Programme for Medicine

 You must show proof of excellent academic achievements in other subjects and provide a well-written personal statement outlining their desire to study Medicine and any relevant work experience or clinical observations.
 We will also require a strong academic reference from your school.

-Language evidence: We are looking for a minimum English language level equivalent to IELTS 6.5 overall with a minimum component score of 6.0.
-If you require a visa, your IELTS must be for UKVI purposes.
-For an overview of language requirements please see our language requirements and pre-degree pages.
+A minimum of IELTS 6.5 overall, with a minimum component score of 6.0.
+If you require a visa then your IELTS must be for UKVI purposes.
+For an overview of language requirements please see our language requirements and pre-degree webpages.

-- a personal statement.
-This should be about 400 words long, outlining why you wish to study Medicine at St Andrews and reflecting on your learning and life experience to suggest why you feel you would be successful on our Programme
+- A personal statement outlining why you wish to study Medicine at St Andrews and reflecting and detailing your learning and life experiences that explain why you feel you would be successful on the IFM programme.

-- an interview.
-All applicants who meet these minimum requirements will be interviewed by the Programme Director, usually on Skype or, if possible in the UK or their home country
+- An interview with the programme director.
+All applicants who meet the minimum requirements will be invited for interview with the Programme Director, either via Skype (or an alternative) or in person, in the UK or, if possible, their home country.